 A request will be made by the School to the LEA if the child has demonstrated significant cause for concern.
-The LA will be given information about the child's progress over time, and will also receive documentation in relation to the child's special educational need or disability and any other action taken to deal with those needs, including any resources or special arrangements put in place.
+The LA will be given information about the child's progress over time and will also receive documentation in relation to the child's SEND and any other action taken to deal with those needs, including any resources or special arrangements put in place.
 The evidence will include:

-- Previous IEPs and targets for the pupil. - Records of regular reviews and their outcomes. - Records of the child's health and medical history where appropriate. - National Curriculum attainment levels in English and Maths. - Education and other assessments, for example from an advisory specialist support teacher or educational psychologist. - Views of the parents.
+- Previous IEPs and targets for the pupil. - Records of regular reviews and their outcomes. - Records of the child's health and medical history where appropriate. - National Curriculum attainment levels in English and Maths. - Education and other assessments, for example from an advisory specialist support teacher or educational psychologist. - Views of the parents and child.

-The parents of any child who is referred for statutory assessment will be kept fully informed of the progress of the referral.
-Children with a statement of special educational need or disability will be reviewed each half term in addition to the statutory annual assessment.
-When this coincides with transfer to their middle school, the SENDCo from the 'receiving school' will be informed of the outcome of the review.
+The parents of any child who is referred for an EHCP will be kept fully informed of the progress of the referral.
+Children with an EHCP of SEND will be reviewed each half term in addition to the statutory annual assessment.